ustas-eth/daily-glider/articles/debug-technique/README.md

 One of the most useful functions is `print()`, which obviously prints objects using the default output.
 It allows you to quickly look up what type of object you are trying to deal with or return things immediately without temporary variables.

-For example, look at one of the previous glides from [Arbitrary Logic](../arbitrary-logic/README.md), modified to print instead of appending to the result array:
+For example, look at one of the previous glides from [Arbitrary Logic](../arbitrary-logic/README.md):

 ```python
 from glider import *